ahmed-deftoner/EmoSearch/README.md

-# spotifytest
+# Emosearch
- Gets songs based on emotions.
+ A discord bot that will tell you sort albums and playlists based on emotions.